Corned Beef and Potato Pie

 Corned beef and potato pie on a plate on a table with salt and pepper pots behind.
 A blue handled knife is on a grey napkin beside the plate.

-A Northern Thrifty Recipe
+A Traditional North East Thrifty Recipe

 In the North East leek shows are popular and there is a great rivalry to see who can grow the best leeks.
 At these times leeks would often replace onion in the recipe to get rid of the glut of leeks.